Contact Us and FAQs

 As a therapist, my goal is to provide a safe space for self-exploration, whether that is gender-related or not.
 I have training in supporting people in many areas and aspects of life beyond gender.
 Sometimes people believe my focus on the trans and nonbinary communities indicates that I am only able to help with topics relevant to gender.
 I have worked with several diverse populations with a wide variety of concerns and goals for therapy.
 Gender is very rarely the only concern in someone's life, and sometimes gender is not a topic they wish to address in therapy.
 It is completely okay to work with me on anything you'd like.

-What is therapy with AJ like?
+What is therapy with Quinn like?

-What is therapy with Mari like?
+What is therapy with Adele like?

 What are your fees?